 AEA Alan Eisenberg Award

-Desiree Oakley, University of Michigan Class of 2011, was named the recipient of the AEA/Alan Eisenberg Award Scholarship.
-She is the fifth graduating student to receive the award, which was created by former AEA Executive Director Alan Eisenberg, an alumnus of the school.
+Sam Lips, University of Michigan Class of 2012, was named the recipient of the AEA/Alan Eisenberg Award Scholarship.
+He is the sixth graduating student to receive the award, which was created by former AEA Executive Director Alan Eisenberg, an alumnus of the school.
 The award, in the amount of $5,000, is given to a graduating senior in the University's Musical Theater Program.
-"Receiving this award is one of the biggest blessings in my life.
-After knowing my summer plans, I wanted to move to the city right away, but made plans to do otherwise since I couldn't afford it.
-This award is allowing me to move immediately--and to live here for the first few months without the stresses that money can bring.
-Because of Mr. Eisenberg, I can freely focus on my passion, without the worry of finding a temporary job or scrounging for money.
-I am undeniably grateful," exclaimed Oakley.

 Arizona Theatre Service